sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 * Number of errors
 * Error messages for each errored row

 If there are any errors, there will be a link to download a CSV containing the errored rows so that you can reformat and reupload those contacts.
+For more help resolving issues with uploading a CSV, see [List Upload Troubleshooting](https://sendgrid.com/docs/Classroom/Troubleshooting/Authentication/list_upload_troubleshooting.html).

+{% info %}
+The download link to your CSV of errored rows will be available for 24 hours.
+{% endinfo %}

 The CSV uploads to your contacts database.
-You will receive an email to any addresses specified under [Notifications](https://sendgrid.com/marketing_campaigns/ui/notifications) once the CSV has been processed.
-If you encounter issues with uploading a CSV, see [List Upload Troubleshooting](https://sendgrid.com/docs/Classroom/Troubleshooting/Authentication/list_upload_troubleshooting.html) for more information.
+You w once the CSV has been processed.

 {% warning %}
 The maximum CSV file size is 2GB.